Best Flood Barriers for Disasters & Emergencies

 If the volume of stormwater is high, place water breaks where possible that divert water paths sideways and slightly downhill rather than straight downhill.
 You can see this in action on many unpaved paths on hiking trails.

 In that scenario, trail builders use landscape timbers to channel water at an angle.
 This lowers erosion and diverts flow.
-A homeowner can use any wood, including boards, logs, or tree limbs to do the same.
+A homeowner can use any wood, including boards, logs, or tree limbs, to do the same.

 Make adjustments while it’s happening

 Go outside when it rains (not during dangerous storms!) and watch where the water goes.
-If you make an adjustment then, you can see immediate results!
+If you make an adjustment, then you can see immediate results!
 Work your way along the flow until the new path is running well, or just mark areas to work on later after it’s done raining.

 Flowing water is extremely powerful, and it’ll flow where it wants based on the lay of the land.
 Use these tips to help it make up its mind.
 With some water management, you can spare your valuable property from costly and time-consuming water damage.